Advancing the Velocity Gradient Technique: Using Gradient Amplitudes and handling thermal broadening: Introduction

 The previous works on gradient technique mostly focus on the direction of the gradients of an observable (Intensity, Centroid, Velocity Channel) within a statistical region of interest.
 Recently \cite{LYH18} shows that the dispersion of velocity gradients in a sampling block is related to the local magnetization in the diffuse media.
 The statistics of gradient amplitudes in the framework of VGT and IGs have been addressed in \cite{YL17b} when considering the filtering of shocks in the statistical prediction of gradient orientations.
 It was also suggested in \cite{LYH18} that amplitudes of gradients in a statistical region of interest could possibly reflect the compressible nature of turbulence.
 However a comprehensive discussion on the use of the gradient amplitudes similar to that for gradient orientations (e.g \citealt{LY18a}) and dispersions \citep{LYH18} does not exist.

-This paper continues our study of the utility of gradients as measures that can characterize the properties of interstellar turbulence.
+This paper continues our study of the utility of {\torefereeone gradient method in characterizing the physical} properties of interstellar turbulence.
 In particular, we focus on the statistical properties of the gradient amplitudes of the observables.
 In this paper we focus mostly in obtaining estimates of $M_s$ using gradient amplitudes, especially in the case of local interstellar media where the isothermal condition holds.
 We first discuss the theoretical expectations in \S \ref{sec:theory}, while our numerical setup is described in \S \ref{sec:method}.
 We analyze the gradient amplitudes in \ref{sec:analysis} and discuss the robustness of the method in \S \ref{sec:robust}.
 We discuss one of the very important applications of the amplitude method that would allow removal of the thermal contributions from the observed position-position-velocity cube \S \ref{sec:deconvolution}.
 We discuss our work in \S \ref{sec:discussion} and summarize our work in \S \ref{sec:conclusion}.